-Throughout the world, the Judiciary remains accountable to the people for the power and authority bestowed upon it.
-Historically, there was no accounting mechanisms which allowed the Judiciary to report on court performance and other matters related to the exercise of its constitutional mandate.
+Throughout the world the Judiciary remains accountable to the people for the power and authority bestowed upon it.
+Historically there were no accounting mechanisms which allowed the Judiciary to report on court performance and other matters related to the exercise of its constitutional mandate.
 Traditionally, Judges accounted through their judgments with the Executive reporting on court performance and related budget matters.

-As our democracy matures and develops and the principle of judicial independence becomes more crystallised, it becomes necessary for the Judiciary to develop its own system of accounting as one arm of the State.
+As our democracy matures and develops and the principle of Judicial independence becomes more crystallised, it becomes necessary for the Judiciary to develop its own system of accounting as one Arm of the State.

-In its initial phases after delinking from the DOJ&CD, reporting on judicial functions was integrated in the planning and reporting processes of the OCJ.
+In its initial phases after delinking from the Department of Justice and Constitutional Development, reporting on judicial functions was integrated in the planning and reporting processes of the Office of the Chief Justice.

-The Chief Justice raised a concern at the Heads of Court meeting held on 2 October 2016 that the then draft OCJ 2017/18 APP, including the OCJ Strategic Plan (2015/16 - 2019/20), contained 'performance indicators', under Programme two (namely; Judicial Support and Court Administration), that relate to court performance.
-The Heads of Court resolved that the Judiciary, as a self-contained, responsible arm of State, can set 'performance targets' on court performance for the purpose of monitoring its own performance.
+The Chief Justice raised a concern at the Heads of Court meeting held on 2 October 2016 that the then draft Office of the Chief Justice (OCJ) 2017/18 Annual Performance Plan (APP), including the OCJ Strategic Plan (2015/16 - 2019/20), contained 'performance indicators', under programme two (namely; Judicial Support and Court Administration), that relate to court performance.
+The Heads of Court resolved that the Judiciary, as a self-contained, responsible Arm of State, can set 'performance targets' on court performance for the purpose of monitoring its own performance.

-The performance of the Judiciary should not be assessed through "executive tools of planning and evaluation" which Parliament as an arm of State is also not subjected to.
+The performance of the Judiciary should not be assessed through "executive tools of planning and evaluation" which Parliament as an Arm of State is also not subjected to.

-As a result, performance indicators and targets relating to judicial functions were delineated from the OCJ planning documents from 2017/18 going forward.
+As a result, 'Performance indicators and targets' relating to Judicial functions were delineated from the OCJ Planning documents from 2017/18 going forward.

-The reporting mechanism developed by the Judiciary will allow the Judiciary to account to the public and give the public, other arms of State and interested stakeholders access to information from such reports when required.
+The reporting mechanism developed by the Judiciary will allow the Judiciary to account to the public and give the public and other Arms of State and interested stakeholders, access to information from such reports when required.

-The 2018/2019 APP for the Judiciary has been developed and it defines and identifies performance indicators and targets for the various courts.
-The performance indicators and targets are measures that allow for monitoring of performance on one or more aspect of the overall functions and mandates of the Judiciary.
+The 2018/2019 Annual Performance Plan (APP) for the Judiciary has been developed and it defines and identifies performance indicators and targets for the various courts.
+The Performance Indicators and targets are measures that allow for monitoring of performance on one or more aspect of the overall functions and mandates of the Judiciary.
 The performance indicators for the Judiciary are informed by:

-- Constitutional provisions, the Superior Courts Act (2013) and legislative mandates and functions.
+- Constitutional provisions, Superior Courts Act, and legislative mandate and functions;

-- Judicial Norms and Standards.
+- Judicial Norms and Standards; and

 - Strategic and operational priorities.

-The performance targets express a specific level of performance that the courts should aim to achieve within a given time period.
+The performance targets express a specific level of performance that the Courts should aim to achieve within a given time period.